nawka12/adept-sampler/README.md

 # Adept Sampler

-This repository contains an advanced, highly customizable sampler for Stable Diffusion WebUI reForge.
-It integrates state-of-the-art techniques to provide enhanced detail, flexible scheduling, and improved image composition.
+This repository integrates multiple research implementations—including **SA-Solver**, **UniPC**, and **SMEA**—into a unified, highly customizable sampler pipeline for Stable Diffusion WebUI reForge.
+It optimizes these methods for reForge, providing a tunable sampler that combines the stability of predictor-correctors with the texture retention of stochastic sampling.

 ## 📝 Disclaimer